damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/2. Specification/README.md

   - *A stakeholder can indirectly be affected by the product (e.g. considering the local biodiversity when designing an airport).*

   ```
-  What entities influence the product throughout its life cycle ?
+  Example of the "addon project of XYZ cargo

-  - Specify the name of stakeholdrs
+  - Specify the name of potential stakeholdrs
+    - Environmental activit
+    - Repairman
+    - Food producer
+    - Transporter
+    - Health care (street medic, ...)
-    - Stakeholder name 1
+    - Makers
-    - Stakeholder name 2
+    - Crafmen
-    - ...
+    - other potential user
   ```
 #### *Example of stakeholders of [XYZ Cargo-ADD ONS](https://projects.opennext.eu/@xyz-cargo-add-ons/xyz-cargo-add-ons)*:
 *The image below shows the stakeholders of  ADD-ONS of XYZ cargo*